IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 `https://openwhisk.ng.bluemix.net/api/v1/web/andreas.nauerz@de.ibm.com_dev/default/location_forecast.json`
 Then click the `Save Settings` button.

-Now, navigate back to the browser tab showing your channels and enter the following into the channel’s messaging field:
+Now, navigate back to the browser tab showing your channels and enter the following into the channels' messaging field:
 `weather: london`

 ## Connecting to triggers